 With a minimum amount of proper care, the natural beauty of linen is easily maintained.
-Linen is the strongest natural fibre known to man, and of all textile fibres is the one which washes best.
-Irish Linen often becomes a family heirloom as it wears extremely well and is able to maintain its special qualities throughout its long life.
+Linen is probably the strongest natural fibre known to man, and of all textile fibres is the one which washes best.
+Traditional Irish Linen damsk often becomes a family heirloom as it wears extremely well and is able to maintain its special qualities throughout its long life.
 The more linen is washed the softer and more luminous it becomes.
 Provided a few simple rules are followed, linen will remain in pristine condition for years, through normal household use.

 Linen increases in strength when wet, which is why it stands up to the rough and tumble of repeated laundering so well.
-Commercial soap powders and liquid detergents can be safely used but as with all other textiles, always test for colour fastness.
-Avoid detergents which contain Optical Brightening Agents (O.B.A.) as they may cause colours to alter slightly and will detract from the appearance of the subtle white linen damask pattern.
+Commercial soap powders and liquid detergents can safely be used but as with all other textiles, always test for colour fastness.
+Avoid detergents which contain Optical Brightening Agents (O.B.A.) as they may cause colours to alter and will detract from the appearance of the subtle white linen damask pattern.
 O.B.A. is particularly damaging to natural unbleached linens.
 For one option of an OBA free detergent click here.

 Please avoid using bleach as a cleansing agent.
 This is any natural fibres worst enemy.
 Misuse can significantly degrade and weaken the fibres.
 Be careful in choosing your laundry, as poor laundries may cut corners by using bleach in too high a concentration as a cheap and easy way to help whiten the linen.